 How to determine which hearing aid you need?

-When choosing a hearing aid, the patient should, of course, familiarize himself with the different variants of devices on the market, but still follow the recommendations of an audiologist.
+Just like a general first kit aid, when choosing a hearing aid, the patient should, of course, familiarize himself with the different variants of devices on the market, but still follow the recommendations of an audiologist.

 A correct conclusion, correct diagnosis and adequate recommendations are possible only after examination by an audiologist who diagnoses and corrects hearing impairments.